-The Company's Articles of Incorporation stipulate that at least 10% of annual net income, after deducting tax and accumulated deficit, if any, must be retained as legal reserve until such retention equals the amount of paid-in capital.
-In addition, a special reserve shall be set aside in accordance with applicable laws and regulations.
+The Company's Articles of Incorporation stipulate that at least 10% of annual net income, after deducting tax and accumulated deficit, if any, must be retained as legal reserve until such reserve equals the amount of paid-in capital.
+In addition, a special reserve shall be set aside by applicable laws and regulations.
 The remaining balance, along with the unappropriated earnings from the previous years, can be distributed as dividends to stockholders after the shareholders' meeting approves the distribution plan submitted by the Board of Directors.

-As per the dividend policy set forth in the Company's Articles of Incorporation, the Company's dividend policy is based on the assessment of the Company's future capital budget, planning of future capital requirements, financial structure and earnings, etc. The Board of Directors shall prepare a proposal for the distribution of earnings, which shall be approved by the shareholders' meeting.
-As the Company is in a stable growth stage in its business life cycle, under the trend of concentration in the industry, in order to continue to expand its scale for sustainable operation and stable growth, the residual dividend policy is adopted.
-Future earnings will be distributed in the form of stock dividends or cash dividends as appropriate depending on the Company's operating performance, and cash dividends distributed shall not be lower than 5% of the total dividend distribution.
+As per the dividend policy outlined in the Company's Articles of Incorporation, the Company's dividend policy is based on the assessment of the Company's future capital budget, planning of future capital requirements, financial structure and earnings, etc. The Board of Directors shall prepare a proposal for the distribution of earnings, which shall be approved by the shareholders' meeting.
+As the Company is in a stable growth stage in its business life cycle, under the trend of concentration in the industry, to continue to expand its scale for sustainable operation and stable growth, the dividend policy of the Company stipulates to distribute the shareholder's dividend by not less than 50% of the Company's annual net profit after tax when there is no cumulative loss in the previous period, in the form of stock dividends or cash dividends which shall not be less than 30% of the total dividend distribution.